 What I haven’t talked so much about is the other side of all of this.
 The side that features me making my own contribution, helping instead of being helped, and maybe, hopefully, doing something productive that makes a real difference for somebody who’s now where I once was.

 Chronic kidney disease is a life-long condition, even now I’m transplanted and doing quite well, I will never not have CKD.
-It will always be there, needing to be factored in to how I live my life and influencing many decisions that I make.
-This is hard, but there are also times where it’s not as overwhelming as it used to be.
+It will always be there, needing to be factored into how I live my life and influencing many decisions that I make.
+It is hard, but there are also times where it’s not as overwhelming as it used to be.

 And so our peer support team was formed.
 None of us ever actually officially applied for the role.
 Nobody really asked us to.
-We identified ourselves as people who wanted to do it, and put our heads together to see what we could come up with.
+We just realised that we all wanted to do it, and put our heads together to see what we could come up with.

 I also know I’ve written on here before about the many Things That I Am Not: Outgoing.
 Extroverted.
 Charismatic.
 Effortlessly confident.
 A “gobby” patient.

 I viewed all those things as shortcomings, as positive qualities I was lacking, and for this reason, I joined our peer support group with more than a little trepidation.
 I knew I wanted to be involved, and I had friends who encouraged me that I had the attitude and the skills I needed to be good at it, but even that didn’t completely eliminate my doubts.
 Doubts that looked like “I’m not very good at chatting to people!“, “What if I say the wrong thing?“, “There are others who are better qualified to do this!” and “What if I make somebody worse?”

 I worried A LOT that I was The Wrong Personality for this, that I should do it brilliantly or not at all.
 I was setting myself up to fail, I’d end up being crap at it and in the process could upset people more than I helped them.
 Sometimes these doubts were so significant that I considered dropping out.